a-thousand-channels/a-thousand-channels/content/index_en.md

 With a focus on the 1990s and Bremen as a spatial reference and frame, the <a href="https://from-gay-to-queer.net/" class="text-link" target="_blank">map "From Gay to Queer"</a> traces how queer cultures and alliances developed out of the formerly seperated gay and lesbian niches.
 </p>
   <p>
-Using interviews and the collected materials such as flyers, posters, photographs and other material, a map was created showing different personal perspectives on the emergence of queer communities and coalitions (and its intersections and relations) <br>
+Using interviews and the collected materials such as flyers, posters, photographs and other material, a map was created showing different personal perspectives on the emergence of queer communities and coalitions (and its intersections and relations). <br>
   </p>

   </div>